samhclark/loose-notes/virtualization/kvm-virtualization-cli.md

 But the public key I picked is the one from my laptop.
 Probably need to recreate this, generate and use a key from the host, or un-NAT this thing.

+## Maybe something worth writing down?

+So essentially the flow is like this:

+1. Download the latest Fedora CoreOS qcow2 image.
+2. Write a Butane config (some YAML) that describes how the OS should be set up.
+Feels like Ansible but weirder.
+3. Take the `butane` binary and generate an "Ignition" config file (some JSON) like `butane --pretty --strict virtualization/babys-first-config.bu --output virtualization/babys-first-config.ign`
+4. Validate the ignition config file, if you want, with `ignition-validate virtualization/babys-first-config.ign`
+5. Run a kinda complicated command on the VM Host to use that Ignition config.
+Which likes attaches it to a new VM that you create with `virt-install`.
+Basically, the same command as listed above
+6. Then, while on the VM Host, and only on the VM Host, you can SSH into the VM.
+If you really want.
+But you don't need to.
+The config file by itself works.
+Tested with `curl http://containerhost:8080`

+Not really sure if I should run Caddy on the VM host and then redirect requests to individual guests VMs?
+Or will it be better to run all the services in a single guest including Caddy?